One Matters Award

 Christian Unity Award

 The Commission on Christian Unity and Interfaith Relationships is pleased to announce two Conference Award opportunities.
 The commission is seeking nominations for an individual and a congregation that work in the areas of Christian Unity and Interfaith Relationships.
-Questions may be directed to Rev. Dr. Vijaya Kumar at firstname.lastname@example.org or by calling 267-357-9384.
+Questions may be directed to Rev. Javier Barroso-Rodriquez at email@example.com.

 Harry Denman Evangelism Award

-The Greater New Jersey Annual Conference is seeking nominations for the 2017 Harry Denman Evangelism Award.
+The Greater New Jersey Annual Conference is seeking nominations for the 2024 Harry Denman Evangelism Award.
 The Harry Denman Evangelism Award recognizes a person whose life and ministry exemplifies the teaching of Christ and the Great Commission.
 Nominations for lay, clergy, and youth are being sought.
 One lay, one clergy, and one youth award will be presented.
-Questions may be directed to Rev. Debra DeVos at email@example.com or 973-479-0384 (cell).
+Please complete an online application here and submit to Rev. Anna Thomas at firstname.lastname@example.org.

 Harry A. Seese Memorial Scholarship